 This bit is used to indicate whether the HIRC oscillator is stable or not.
-When the HIRCEN bit is set to 1 to enable the HIRC oscillator, the HIRCF bit will first be cleared to 0 and then set to 1 after the HIRC oscillator is stable.
+When the HIRCEN bit is set high to enable the HIRC oscillator, the HIRCF bit will first be cleared to 0 and then set high after the HIRC oscillator is stable.